moromis/DungeonCrawler/README.md

 *Monsters spawn and chase the the player if within a radius.

-**To download the executable .jar file to immediately play the game, download and double click DungeonCrawler.jar**
+**To download the executable .jar file to immediately play the game, download and run DungeonCrawler.jar**